GrantExec, a Euna Solutions® company

 Development and Testing of Novel Interventions to Improve HIV Prevention, Treatment, and Program Implementation for People Who Use Substances (R34 Clinical Trial Required)

-This funding opportunity provides financial support for the development and testing of innovative strategies to improve HIV prevention and treatment for individuals affected by substance use, particularly targeting high-risk populations.
+This funding opportunity provides financial support for research projects that develop and test innovative strategies to improve HIV prevention and treatment among individuals who use drugs, with a focus on community involvement and sustainability.

 $450,000